mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 * Write Timeout is the timeout in seconds for each attempt to write to the server.
 There is a retry if necessary, so the total effective timeout value is two times the option value.

-## Shutdown maxscale
+## Shutdown MariaDB MaxScale

-The CLI can be used to shutdown the MaxScale server by use of the shutdown command, it may be called with the argument either maxscale or gateway.
+The CLI can be used to shutdown the MariaDB MaxScale server by use of the shutdown command, it may be called with the argument either maxscale or gateway.

 **MaxScale>** shutdown maxscale